Health Library

 Greenstick Fractures

-Greenstick fractures involve a complete break on one side of a child's bone, and a bending of bone (stays partially together or intact) on the other side.
+Greenstick fractures involve a complete break on one side of a child's bone and a bending of bone (stays partially together or intact) on the other side.
 This is similar to snapping the branch of a young tree, in which it cracks on one side but it stays partially intact on the other side.
-Length of treatment time is dependent upon the location of the fracture.
+The length of treatment time depends on the location of the fracture.

 Remodeling

 Unlike adults, children can show tremendous remodeling (bone will straighten as they grow) of their fractures.
-Overlapped and moderately crooked bones in a child may not require manipulation if the child has good remodeling potential.
-Bones are rarely held in perfect position in a cast, however, the results are usually excellent, due to remodeling.
-The younger the child is the more remodeling potential they have.
+Overlapped and moderately crooked bones in a child may not need manipulation if the child has good remodeling potential.
+Bones are rarely held in perfect position in a cast, but the results are usually excellent due to remodeling.
+The younger the child is, the more remodeling potential they have.

 Overall Care